Course Paper Project for British Society & Contemporary Novels

 - Remains: What made Miss Kenton so frustrated when Lisa eloped with the footman?

-- Bridget: How do Bridget and Miss Kenton deal with emotions of love?
+- Bridget/Remains: How do Bridget and Miss Kenton deal with emotions of love?

 - Teeth: How do Archie and Samad remain friends when they’re so different?

 - Bridget: How does Bridget’s mother’s selfishness affect Bridget and others?